To purchase pheromone traps and pheromone lures, contact Roger Allanson at Entosol by email ([email protected])

 - Monitoring pulses and canola in dryland cropping areas = only H. punctigera (native budworm) required.

-- Copping area that is in proximity to irrigated summer cropping that may be hosting H. armigera. = both H. punctigera and H.armigera (cotton bollworm) traps are relevant.
+- Cropping area that is in proximity to irrigated summer cropping that may be hosting H. armigera. = both H. punctigera and H. armigera (cotton bollworm) traps are relevant.

 - Helicoverpa punctigera (170 kB PDF)